skulpt/skulpt/source/AlgorithmAnalysis/analysis.rst

 data structures can be found on the Python website.
 As of this writing the Python wiki has a nice time complexity page that can be found at ``http://wiki.python.org/moin/TimeComplexity``.

+.. admonition:: Self Check

+    .. multiplechoice:: mcpyperform
+       :answer_a: list.pop(0)
+       :answer_b: list.pop()
+       :answer_c: list.append()
+       :answer_d: list[10]
+       :answer_e: all of the above are O(1)
+       :correct: a
+       :feedback: When you remove the first element of a list, all the other elements of the list must be shifted forward.

+       Which of the above list operations is not O(1)?

+    .. multiplechoice:: mcpydictperf
+      :answer_a: 'x' in mydict
+      :answer_b: del mydict['x']
+      :answer_c: mydict['x'] == 10
+      :answer_d: mydict['x'] = mydict['x'] + 1
+      :answer_e: all of the above are O(1)
+      :correct: e
+      :feedback: The only dictionary operations that are not O(1) are those that require iteration.

+      Which of the above dictionary operations is O(1)?

 Summary
 -------